 Check out the best areas in Ireland for “first-time” travelers!

 “I do suggest all travelers going to Ireland have at least one castle stay – Dromoland, Ashford, and Solis Lough Eske Castle has been some of my other clients’ favorites”, says Sherri Schreck.
 Ireland has an unofficial count of approximately 1,000 castles scattered throughout the country.
-Many of these beautiful architectures have been restored to their former beauty and turned into luxurious places to stay at during your stay in Ireland.
+Many of these beautiful architectures have been restored to their former beauty and turned into luxurious places to stay during your time in Ireland.
 Go old school!
-Sweet farmhouse stays or even a Bed and Breakfast to switch up the scneery and get to know the locals in Ireland!
+Sweet farmhouse stays or even a Bed and Breakfast to switch up the scenery and get to know the locals in Ireland!

 A great trip for first time trip to Ireland: Dublin, Killarney, and a castle stay before you fly home!

-Dublin – A great way to start your trip – a great city hotel will have you walking distance to many Irish pubs, Trinity College and the Guinness Museum.
+Dublin – A great way to start your trip – a great city hotel will have you walking distance to many Irish pubs, Trinity College, and the Guinness Museum.

 Blarney stone – kissing this stone gives you the gift gab – the lines for kissing the stone can get very long — I suggest you get there early in the day.